How to Address a Letter

 Next, include the same title as you did at the start of the address.
 Through research, you should have found the full name of the person to whom you are writing.

-Dear Human Resources Manager - as this phrase targets one specific person, you should only use it if there is no way to find out their title and full name.
+Dear Human Resources Manager: As this phrase targets one specific person, you should use it only if there is no way to find out their title and full name.

-Ensure that all details are correct
+Ensure all details are correct

 Once you've addressed your letter, confirm that everything you have written is correct.